kiedunne/bank-tech-test/README.md

 * SimpleCov
 * Travis CI

+### Approach

+* Review program requirements and diagram potential classes and their methods
+* Write a feature test in pseudo code, then break down into smaller unit unit
+* Write unit test, let it fail, then implement small lines of code to pass each unit test
+* Refactor each class in line with the Single Responsibility Principle(SRP)
+* Commit changes
+* Repeat process for each unit test

 ### Requirements

 * You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)